 The future state: The future state will have equitable treatment of staff and students between campuses, the same teaching and learning standards, and equity in the provision of resources.
-Integration, transport, and accommodation issues at the Qwaqwa and South Campuses will be dealt with.
+Integration, transport, and accommodation issues at the Qwaqwa and South

+Campuses will be dealt with.
 The University operates as one university with niches, but no campus is seen as inferior.
 The Bloemfontein Campus will draw on the pedagogical expertise of the other two campuses and collaborate where appropriate on their unique research efforts.

-- 'As-is' analysis of the programme needs and gaps in Qwaqwa and South Campuses - Comprehensive review and response to the infrastructure needs of Qwaqwa and South Campuses - Review PQM with relevant qualifications for all three campuses - Develop postgraduate focus on sustainability sciences for Qwaqwa campus - Develop a strategy around open distance-learning and foundation programmes for South Campus - Development of South Campuses' own unique academic signatures - Strengthening of governance and accountability at Qwaqwa and South campuses
+- As-is' analysis of the programme needs and gaps in Qwaqwa and South Campuses - Comprehensive review of the infrastructure needs of Qwaqwa and South Campuses - Review PQM with relevant qualifications for all three campuses - Develop and implement unique strategies for Qwaqwa's selective undergraduate courses - Develop postgraduate focus on sustainability sciences for Qwaqwa - Develop a strategy around open distance-learning and foundation programmes for South Campus - Development of Qwaqwa and South Campuses' own unique academic signatures - Submit indicators for tracking to the Implementation Committee